Flix0911/bookmark_backend/readme.md

 -CA: Pushed branch "CA" with database connection and will request merge to DEV after Taz merges.

 -JRK: Initial set up.
 Sending branch to repo
 -JRK: Schema is built and connected

+# Bonus
+CA: Added user schema to the backend, wont merge without team vote to use or not.